sammyjoyce/edgestack/docs/cloudflare.md

 Static assets are stored in an R2 bucket.
 The Worker fetches files from the bucket when requests begin with `/assets/`.
 Set the `PUBLIC_R2_URL` secret for your account so that public asset links resolve correctly once deployed.

+## Scalability Considerations

+While Workers themselves scale automatically, Durable Objects and D1 come with a few limits to be aware of.

+### Durable Object Bottlenecks

+- Each Durable Object instance runs single-threaded.
+Heavy or long-running work can block other requests to the same object.
+- Partition workloads across multiple object IDs or split read/write responsibilities into separate objects to reduce contention.
+- Cache frequently read data outside the objects whenever possible for higher throughput.

+### D1 Limitations

+- D1 is built on SQLite and optimized for small to medium datasets.
+- Write concurrency is limited and large databases may eventually require sharding or migration to another database engine.
+- Monitor query timings and storage size as your data grows.

 ---

 Check `wrangler.jsonc` for all bindings and environment variables.
 Feel free to customise these settings for your own project.